Allison Nutting-Wong: Early life and education

 Nutting-Wong was born around 1991.
 Nutting-Wong earned a BA in political science from Russell Sage College.

 Career

 Nutting-Wong worked for 10 years as an office manager.
 In 2014, Nutting-Wong ran unsuccessfully for one of the New Hampshire House of Representatives seats representing the Hillsborough 34 district.
 In 2015, Nutting-Wong ran unsuccessfully for the position of at-large representative of the Nashua School District.
 On November 8, 2016, Nutting-Wong was elected to the New Hampshire House of Representatives where she represented the Hillsborough 34 district until May 24, 2018, when she resigned after moving out of the district.
 On November 6, 2018, Nutting-Wong was elected to the New Hampshire House of Representatives where she represents the Hillsborough 32 district.
 She assumed office on December 5, 2018.
 She is a Democrat.

 Personal life

 Nutting-Wong resides in Nashua, New Hampshire.
 Nutting-Wong is married to Matthew, and together they have one son.

+In 2022, the New Hampshire Union Leader published an op-ed authored by Nutting-Wong in which she described her experience with a recent miscarriage.